-If you’ve spent any time around avid hikers and campers, or even poked around an outdoors store, chances are you’ve run across a paracord bracelet woven out of what looks like leftover bits of nylon rope or cord.
+If you’ve spent time around avid hikers and campers or even poked around an outdoor store, chances are you’ve run across a paracord bracelet woven out of what looks like leftover nylon rope or cord bits.

 You may have wondered why the outdoor survival gear type would feel the need to make such a fashion statement.